DenchiSoft/VTubeStudio/Events/README.md

 ```

-## Model Outline changed
+## Model outline changed

 An event that is triggered at a constant 15 FPS and sends subscribed plugins the model outline.
-Specifically, it sends an approximated convex polygon based on the bounding-box center points of all ArtMeshes in the model.
+Specifically, it sends an approximated convex polygon based on the bounding-box center points of all (visible) ArtMeshes in the model.
 If no model is loaded, the event isn't sent.

 This makes it possible for plugins to track the model extents within the window somewhat accurately.